-The SSL handshake, described in Chapter 1, enables components of your OrbixSSL application to authenticate each other.
+The SSL handshake, described in "An Introduction to OrbixSSL", enables components of your OrbixSSL application to authenticate each other.
 To ensure every SSL handshake completes successfully, each authenticated component must be able to access its certificate and private key.

 To provide this information to OrbixSSL applications, you use the OrbixSSL application programming interface (API).
 This chapter uses an OrbixSSL demonstration program to show how you can add SSL security to an existing Orbix Java Edition application.